 These works are not about any political statement or agenda.
-It’s quite the opposite and Petr would like to offer to the observer a little space to drift and free the mind of all the entropy that surrounds us every day and take a rest in these makeshift shelters for a while, where time does not matter; where nothing really matters.
+It’s quite the opposite and Petr would like to offer the observer a little space to drift and free the mind of all the entropy that surrounds us every day and rest in these makeshift shelters for a while time does not matter; where nothing really matters.

 James is interested in the breakdown of individuals, places, objects, and ideas as they progress through time and the factors which are instrumental in this breakdown.
 Work is carried out using fairly standard materials.
 In this instance cement and salvaged wood.
 He is attempting to apply a symbolic value to the materials which he utilises.
 Embracing their physical properties informs him as to how they can complement the idea behind the work.